Ernst Homberger

 Ernst Jakob Homberger (5 July 1869 – 13 January 1955) was a Swiss industrialist.
-He was the director of the company Georg Fischer from 1902 and the director of the watch manufacturer International Watch Company from 1905.
+He was the director of the industrial company Georg Fischer from 1902 and the director of the watch manufacturer IWC Schaffhausen from 1905.

 Family and early life

 Homberger was born in 1869.
 He attended schools in St. Gallen and Zürich, and received a trade education at a school in Neuchâtel.
 He married Bertha Margaretha Rauschenbach in 1903, a daughter of Johannes Rauschenbach-Schenk.
 In the same year, his wife's sister Emma Rauschenbach married the psychiatrist and psychoanalyst Carl Jung.
 Homberger and his wife had three sons who became notable rowers: Hans Homberger (1908–1986), Rudolf Homberger (1910–?), and Alex Homberger (1912–2007).